MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Regarding the balance between reusability and readability, it is difficult to generalize this to the whole redesign.
 To some degree this will be a choice left to each test case.
-It will be difficult to reuse code across testcases and steps within a configuration without some degree of increased complexity.
+It will be difficult to reuse code across test cases and steps within a configuration without some degree of increased complexity.
-The redesign will attempt to include simpler examples, perhaps with less code reuse, that can serve as starting points for the creation of new testcases.
+The redesign will attempt to include simpler examples, perhaps with less code reuse, that can serve as starting points for the creation of new test cases.
-These "prototype" testcases will include additional documentation and commenting to help new developers follow them and use them to design their own test cases.
+These "prototype" test cases will include additional documentation and commenting to help new developers follow them and use them to design their own test cases.

 Even without the compass redesign, a certain familiarity with use of python